gshukov98/CarHist/CONTRIBUTING.md

-This is project for education purposes.
+This is a project for education purposes.